D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras: Introduction

-These two constructions motivate the driving question of this work: In the presence of both D5 and D1 branes, can one find novel instantonic deformations like those found in the physical theories in Dp-D(p-4) brane systems \cite{Witten:1994tz_instantons_D_brane_systems}\cite{Douglas:1996uz_gauge_fields_and_d_branes}\cite{Douglas:1995bn_branes_with_branes}?
+motivated the driving question of this work: \emph{In the presence of both determinant operators and quarks, can one find novel instantonic deformations like those found in the physical theories in Dp-D(p-4) brane systems \cite{Witten:1994tz_instantons_D_brane_systems}\cite{Douglas:1996uz_gauge_fields_and_d_branes}\cite{Douglas:1995bn_branes_with_branes}? }

+The answer is in the affirmative: By recasting the determinants as integrals over 0d fermionic fields